 \begin{theorem} Let $P$ be a (not necessarily simple) lattice polytope of dimension $d$.

-(a) If the lattice length of every edge of $P$ is at least $2d^2(d+1)$ then $P$ is integrally closed.
+(a) If every edge of $P$ has lattice length $\ge4d(d+1)$ then $P$ is integrally closed.

-(b) If $P$ is a simplex and the lattice length of every edge of $P$ is at least $d(d+1)$ then $P$ is covered by lattice parallelepipeds.
+(b) If $P$ is a simplex and every edge of $P$ has lattice length $\ge d(d+1)$ then $P$ is covered by lattice parallelepipeds.
 In particular, $P$ is integrally closed. \end{theorem}

 In particular, if a line bundle $\mathcal L$ over a projective toric variety is on lattice depth $\ge4d(d+1)$ w.r.t. every facet of the nef cone, then $\mathcal L$ is projectively normal.

-For the reader's convenience we now give a brief outline of the proof of Theorem \ref{conjecture(a)}.} Let $P$ be a rational polytope with long edges.
-Assuming Theorem \ref{conjecture(a)} is true in dimension $d-1$, we first show that the neighborhood of a certain width of the boundary surface of any multiple $cP$, $c\in[2,k]_\QQ$, behaves as if $P$ were convex-normal.
+For the reader's convenience we now give a brief outline of the proof of Theorem \ref{conjecture(a)}.
+Let $P$ be a rational polytope with long edges.
+Assuming Theorem \ref{conjecture(a)} is true in dimension $d-1$, we first show that the neighborhood of a certain width of the boundary surface of any multiple $cP$ with $c\in[2,k]_\QQ$ behaves as if $P$ were convex-normal.
 Then it is shown that the complement of this neighborhood is covered by certain parallel translates of lattice parallelepipeds inside $cP$.
-This does not require inductive assumptions and is achieved by propagating `corner parallelepipedal covers' deep inside $cP$.
+This does not require the inductive assumption and is achieved by propagating `corner parallelepipedal covers' deep inside $cP$.

 Actually, the situation is more subtle, the reason being that the width of the mentioned boundary of $cP$ depends on $P$ and does not grow along with $c$.
-As a result, one needs that (i) the involved parallelepipeds break up into strongly correlated families, and that (ii) the mentioned boundary neighborhood and the region, covered by the parallelepipeds, overlap in certain nontrivial way; see Remark \ref{finalremark}.
+As a result, one needs that the inductively covered boundary neighborhood and the region, covered by the parallelepipeds, overlap in certain nontrivial way.

 \emph{Acknowledgement.} We thank (i) the referee, whose thorough study of the paper resulted in a number of substantial expositional improvements and inclusion of pictures, and (ii) Diane Fenster, who created the pictures used in this paper.